BANGAUTOGLASS

 A little preparation before your booking goes a long way on a vehicle as technology-intensive as the V90.
 Here's a useful sequence to follow before your technician arrives:

-- Check your insurance coverage: Many comprehensive auto insurance policies cover windshield replacement, and some also cover ADAS recalibration costs.
+5. Check your insurance coverage: Many comprehensive auto insurance policies cover windshield replacement, and some also cover ADAS recalibration costs.
 Contact your insurer to understand your coverage.
-If you haven't started a claim yet, Bang AutoGlass can assist you through the process — though the claim itself is filed by you, not on your behalf.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Price of a Volvo V90 Windshield Replacement and ADAS Calibration